dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 Here, mypy forced us to follow an implicit convention.
 There are two ways to represent a list of characters in Python.
 A real list: `['a', 'b', 'c']`, or a string: `"abc"`.
 The authors of the `urllib.quote()` function decided to use the second form, so it's a good thing we follow this convention too.

-An other win for mypi.
+An other win for mypy.

 ### Bugs found